-To deploy the examples to a WildFly instance, you'll need to download WildFly [http://wildfly.org/ downloads/] first.
+To deploy the examples to a WildFly instance, you'll need to download WildFly [http://wildfly.org/downloads/] first.
 The good news is that there are no additional modifications you have to make to the server.
 It's ready to go!

 After you have downloaded WildFly, extract it.
-(We recommended renaming the folder to include the as qualifier so it's clear that it's the application server).
 You can move the extracted folder anywhere you like.
-Wherever it lays to rest, that's what we'll call the WildFly installation directory, or JBOSS_HOME.
+Wherever it lays to rest, that's what we'll call the WildFly installation directory, or JBOSS\HOME.

 '''

-$> unzip wildfly-10.1.0.Final.zip$> mv wildfly-10./ wildfly-10
+$> unzip wildfly-14.0.1.Final.zip$> mv wildfly-14./ wildfly-14

-wildfly-10.1.0.Final.zip$> mv wildfly-10./
+wildfly-14.0.1.Final.zip$> mv wildfly-14./

 '''

 In order for the build scripts to know where to deploy the example, you have to tell them where to find your WildFly installation.
-Set the JBOSS_HOME environment variable to point to the WildFly installation, e.g.:
+Set the JBOSS\HOME environment variable to point to the WildFly installation, e.g.:

+'''

-\$> export JBOSS_HOME=/path/to/wildfly
+$> export JBOSS_HOME=/path/to/wildfly-14

+'''